That means it is up to you to make sure that your VA Claim is the best it can be.

 The VA typically works new claims (or tells folks that it works) on a “First-In-First-Out” basis.

-This means that it could take up to 18 months to get an initial decision on even a straightforward claim for benefits.
+This means that it could take up to 18 months to get an initial decision on even a straightforward and well proved claim for benefits.

 Bottom line, if you have filed a claim for VA Compensation, it is probably going to take the VA Regional office between 6 and 18 months to issue an initial decision in your claim.

 Step #3: I’ve waited long enough – and still don’t have a ratings decision.